 Lorcaserin side effects

-Stop using lorcaserin and call your doctor at once if you have a serious side effect such as:
+Stop using lorcaserin and call your doctor at once if you have:

 feelings of standing next to yourself or being outside of your body;